polterguy/lizzie/docs/introduction.md

 /*
  * Evaluating the above function twice, with and without an argument,
- * and writing out what it returns on the console.
+ * and writing out what it returns on the console
  */
 var(@tmp1, foo("some value"))
 write(+("Foo returned ", tmp1))